-Unfortunately we have no overnight accommodation available.
+We have no overnight accommodation available.
 There are wonderful establishments nearby that can be made use of.
-If you need assistance with accommodation options near Monkeyland, please feel free to email us at email@example.com or contact us via telephone at +27 (0) 44 534 8906 or +27 (0) 82 979 5683
+If you need assistance with accommodation options near Monkeyland, please email Lara or visit the local website "Cruise The Crags".

-What do the primates and birds eat?
+What do the primates eat?
 Is there enough food in the forest for them?
-And where do you get all the monkey food from?
+And where do you get all the food from?

-The primates and birds cannot simply live off the berries and grubs they find in the forest.
-There are feeding platforms throughout the forest for the primates at Monkeyland and the birds at Birds of Eden.
-A variety of fruits, nuts, seeds and vegetables are laid out each day.
-The primates do forage through the forest eating leaves, seeds and some insect prey, but 99% of the food they consume we supply.
-Ditto regarding the birds.
+The primates cannot live off the berries and grubs they find in the forest.
+There are feeding platforms throughout the forest for the birds primates of A variety of copped fruits, nuts, seeds and vegetables are laid out each day.
+Most primates forage through the forest eating leaves, seeds and insect prey, but 99% of the food they consume we supply.
+Our annual sanctuary food bill exceeds 1 million.

-Part of the safari fee funds the buying of the food from various outlets.
+Part of the visitor fee funds the buying of the food from various local outlets.
 Don’t fool yourself to think they eat food which is past its sell by date.
-The food our primates and birds eat is the same fruit, vegetable, nuts etc. that you would purchase for yourself.
+The food our birds eat is the same fruit, vegetable, nuts etc. that you would purchase for yourself.

-As with humans, monkeys and birds have taste buds so why on earth would they want to eat inferior food?
+As with humans, birds have taste buds so why on earth would they want to eat inferior food?